Rotation government: Characteristics since 2020

+Mauritius

+In the prelude to the 2000 Mauritian general election, Anerood Jugnauth, then-leader of the Militant Socialist Movement, formed an alliance with Mauritian Militant Movement leader Paul Bérenger.
+The result of the electoral agreement, called the MedPoint deal, between the two parties saw each party share the allocation of tickets for their candidates in the general election equally and, most importantly, the rotation of the premiership between Jugnauth and Bérenger during the course of the government's term.

+Under the deal, Jugnauth would serve as prime minister for the first three years of the government and then resign from the position to give way to Bérenger, who would go on to serve the remaining two years in office.
+In exchange, Bérenger agreed to nominate and support Jugnauth's election to the presidency, an office which is nominally ceremonial.
+After the MSM/MMM alliance victory in the election, Jugnauth formed his government with Bérenger as deputy prime minister.
+The deal materialised on 30 September 2003 when Jugnauth submitted his resignation and Bérenger was sworn in as prime minister on the same day.
+On 7 October 2003, Jugnauth would be elected unanimously as president.

 Malaysia

 In the campaign for the 2018 Malaysian general election, the then-opposition Pakatan Harapan announced that, if a PH-led government would be formed, Mahathir Mohamad would initially serve as its Prime Minister and secure a pardon for jailed opposition leader Anwar Ibrahim, and that the premiership would be subsequently yielded to Anwar Ibrahim after his release.
 While Anwar Ibrahim was released from prison on 16 May 2018, the planned rotation did not happen by the time of the collapse of the Mahathir-formed government on 1 March 2020.

 North Macedonia

 In the campaign for the 2020 North Macedonian parliamentary election, the Democratic Union for Integration made its participation in any coalition contingent on the nominee for Prime Minister being an ethnic Albanian, which both the Social Democratic Union of Macedonia and VMRO-DPMNE have refused.
 On 18 August, the SDSM and DUI announced that they had reached a deal on a coalition government as well as a compromise on the issue of an ethnic Albanian Prime Minister.
-Under the deal, SDSM leader Zoran Zaev will be installed as Prime Minister, and will serve in that position until no later than 100 days from the next parliamentary elections.
+Under the deal, SDSM leader Zoran Zaev will be installed as prime minister, and will serve in that position until no later than 100 days from the next parliamentary elections.
 At that time, the BDI will propose an ethnic Albanian candidate for Prime Minister, and if both parties agree on the candidate, that candidate will serve out the remaining term until the elections.